HyunCafe/odin-calculator/README.md

 * Refactor: Deleted unneeded code lines and continued working on improving the resizer function.
 * Fix: Fixed the restore function for close, adding flex display to improve its appearance and usability.
 * Refactor: Simplified the code and finalized the resizer and moving logic to improve the calculator's stability and user experience.

+#### Feb 19, 2023:
+* Add: Added Railway font

+#### Feb 21, 2023:
+* Style: Changing style to make numbers grow and shrink responsively
+* Style: Changed theme more aesthetic, increased max width and height of calculator
+* Style: Edited min heights for top navbar, made more aesthetic changes
+* Refactor: Simplified style, got rid of keyframes, enlarges resizers
+* Style: Changed placeholder color
+* Bug: need to fix shrink responsiveness, growth works fine

+#### Feb 22, 2023:
+* Refactor: Changed var to percentages for more responsiveness
+* Fix: Fixed issue with NE resizer, grows going east and shrinks west now
+* Fix: Made calc cell btns responsive, did work around to achieve result
+* Fix: Truly fixed responsive growth adding align-self stretch on calc row
+* Fix: Had to fix bug where decimal did not work anymore, edited regex and else statement in operand function
+* Fix: Fixed = button no longer working due to removing its class name, simply added another param to buttons selector
+* Refactor: made top draggable portion more responsive by adjusting from topnavbar to portion of top of the whole calculator
+* Refactor: Got rid of some useless code, topnav and comments

 ------------

 ## Summary of Key Features: